johncarl81/transfuse/index.md

 ### About

 Transfuse is a Java Dependency Injection (DI) and integration library geared specifically for the Google Android API.
-Transfuse gives users the ability to develop Android components in a Point of Java Object (POJO) method, allowing the Android code to be more testable, decoupled and flexible.
+Transfuse gives users the ability to develop Android components in a Plain old Java Object (POJO) style, allowing the Android code to be more testable, decoupled and flexible.

-There are several key features that differentiate Transfuse from other DI and integration libraries:
+There are several key features that make Transfuse a great framework to use with Android:

 <ul class="square">